Circulate's Advocacy Model

-As an advocacy think tank, Circulate San Diego has generated a lot of impact in the region by pressing for changes to public policy.
+As an advocacy think tank, Circulate San Diego has generated a lot of impact in the region and throughout California by pressing for changes to public policy.
+We follow a simple formula.

-We have a simple formula.
-We identify a problem, we propose a solution, and we diligently and vigorously remind the public who is responsible for solving the problem.
+3. Diligently and vigorously remind the public who is responsible for solving the problem, and

 Our research reports and policy letters are major ways that we identify problems and propose solutions.
 We remind people who is responsible for solving these problems with press conferences, social media, public testimony, and a whole variety of other tactics.